professornaite/critbot/README.md

 # CritBot

-CritBot is a user-friendly database interface for critical theory terms and keywords.
+CritBot is a user-friendly database interface for critical terms and keywords.

 Users can check if a keyword is in the database, agree or disagree with its definition, and propose alternative definitions.
-These can be saved in a CSV file for future reference.
+These can be saved in a CSV file for future reference by our team.

 ### Procedures

-A user is able to follow three steps:
+A user is able to follow the below algorithm:

-1.  check to see if a keyword is in our database,
+1.  check to see if a keyword is in our database; if not, add the word and definition.

 2.  agree or disagree with the definition of that keyword, and